mariusv/nginx-badbot-blocker/README.md

 - Aggressive bots that provide little value
 - Bots linked to viruses or malware
 - Government surveillance bots
-- Russian search engine Yandex
+- ~~~Russian search engine Yandex~~~ (Per users request Yandex was removed)
 - Chinese search engine Baidu
 - Spamhaus IP list block

-Yandex/Baidu
+Baidu
 ------------

-Unless your website is written in Russian or Chinese, you probably don't get any traffic from them.
+Unless your website is written in Chinese, you probably don't get any traffic from them.
 They mostly just waste bandwidth and consume resources.